AMAZONS at the Moonspeaker

 This is a fun, if disturbing exercise.
 I don't find romance novels in the english sense7 palatable, but never quite appreciated their sinister nature until I identified this referent.
 It also reveals why Chu's tacked on task of arguing that allegory is not science fiction(al) makes no sense.
 These are all allegories, and contra Tolkien, they are to be disliked not in general, but when they are hamfisted and clumsy.8 On the other hand, it may be that Chu is focusing on the standard definition of "allegory", which my trusty OED says means "a story, poem, or picture that can be interpreted to reveal a hidden meaning, typically a moral or political one."
 The crux then, would be that the science fictional representation is anything but hidden and is not intended to be.
 This still doesn't work as an argument though, because the meanings in science fiction can indeed be hidden to the reader, especially if they can't make out the cognitively estranging referent for some reason.
 Chu's discussion of "robot rights" is itself an excellent case in point.
 Fortunately, this does not neutralize the broader argument, although I am puzzled that it made it into the final book.

 That said, Chu's treatment of "robot rights" is especially bewildering because excellent work had already been done to unpack the tangled meanings in robot and android stories, including exegeses of Asimov's vaunted "three laws of robotics."
 Alessandro Portelli wrote a paper on the topic in Science Fiction Studies in 1980, noting "The Three Laws are thus shown to be much more than controls over a potentially dangerous artifact: they are a strategy for controlling productive labour, for keeping the labour force docile."9 Edward James, in his classic paper "Yellow, Black, Metal, and Tentacled," recently reprinted in Black and Brown Planets reminds us that Asimov's robots "seem to function as the equivalent of blacks" and "...the Three Laws restrain robots, just as the slave owner expected (or hoped) that his black slaves would be restrained by custom, fear, and conditioning to obey his every order."10 Of course, pulling this thread draws in other uncomfortable questions about racism, but also an entire amazing genre of science fiction writing: afrofuturism.
 Afrofuturism is the genre reflected in the "alien invasion" entry in the previous table, an approach to science fiction that recognizes alien invasion stories as retellings of the encounter between "europe" and "africa."
 Its Indigenous counterpart has been exploding with stories, games, and animated works since at least the mid 2000s.
 The explicit purpose in both futurisms is to insist on the acknowledgement of two key facts: black and Indigenous peoples are fully human, and they have many futures.
 Part of the challenge when dealing with such material is that it is unavoidably political.
 In general, Chu's text is remarkable in its apolitical stance, even though taking up these currently more controversial genres would have added significant reinforcement to her work.
+Even though she discusses works by Octavia Butler, a founding author in Afrofuturism throughout the book.

 The absence of any notice of politics in science fiction, even to say, "and we won't be talking about this" is even more glaring towards the end of the introduction.
 After explaining how science fiction and lyric poetry are similar in that each pushes language to its limits in order to describe the nearly indescribable, Chu remarks: